(Disclosure: Some of the links below may be affiliate links)

 Choosing a car insurance policy is not an easy task.
 The best insurance will depend on each situation.
 I cannot tell you which insurance is the best for your case.

-First, you will have to decide which level of insurance you want to take for your car.
-For instance, you may choose to go with only liability insurance if you have an old car.
+First, you must decide which level of insurance you want to take for your car.
+For instance, you may use only liability insurance if you have an old car.
 Or you may choose to go with the full coverage if you just got a new car.

-Then, once you have decided on the options you want, it is time to compare the different offers that are available to you.
+Then, once you have decided on the options you want, it is time to compare the offers available to you.
 There are many insurance providers in Switzerland.
 And there is not one that is the best for every situation.

 For me, the best insurance is the cheapest one for my situation.
 But there are a few more things I will take into account when I compare different policies:

 - The starting bonus.
-Since I have been driving for ten years, I expect to start at the minimum bonus directly.
+Since I have been driving for more than ten years, I expect to directly start at the minimum bonus.

 - The deductibles of the different levels.
 Given the same price, I would rather have lower deductibles.
-But if possible, I could choose to increase my deductibles to get a lower price.
+But if possible, I could increase my deductibles for a lower price.

 - The limits of coverage.
 Some insurances are pretty limited in what they cover.
-For instance, some insurances will directly cover you if you drive abroad.
-If I have a problem, I want to be sure to be covered.
+For instance, some insurance providers will directly cover you if you drive abroad.
+If I have a problem, I want to be covered.

 Car insurance comparators